NVIDIA/DIGITS/docs/FlaskRoutes.md

-# DIGITS REST API
+# Flask Routes

+*Generated Jun 12, 2015*

-Documentation on the various REST routes in DIGITS.
+Documentation on the various routes used internally for the web application.

+These are all technically RESTful, but they return HTML pages.
+To get JSON responses, see [this page](API.md).

 ### Table of Contents